inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/inclusion-challenges.md

 ## Submit a challenge

 Do you know an inclusion challenge in data systems or the data economy?
-Nominate your challenge to We Count at our [nomination form](https://forms.gle/bcsvB48o6amgusdq6).
+Nominate your challenge with our [nomination form](https://forms.gle/bcsvB48o6amgusdq6).

 ## Sign up

 Are you interested in hearing about We Count activities or do you want to be contacted to learn about ways you can participate?
-If yes then send us your contact information on our [contact form](https://forms.gle/WuCk59iQtiRX3sLC7).
+If yes, then send us your contact information on our [contact form](https://forms.gle/WuCk59iQtiRX3sLC7).